marliebesouw/marliebesouw.github.io/speakers.md

   <img src="{{ site.url }}/assets/img/Natalie_ter_Hoeve.jpg" alt="Natalie ter Hoeve">
   <div class="speaker-info">
     <h2>Natalie ter Hoeve <a href="https://www.linkedin.com/in/natalie-ter-hoeve-61a8ab87/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
     <p>Natalie ter Hoeve is a pathologist assistant at the University Medical Center Utrecht (UMCU), actively involved in integrating artificial intelligence (AI) into pathology to enhance diagnostic accuracy and efficiency.
 She focuses on implementing AI-assisted workflows in prostate and breast cancer diagnostics.
-She will lead a session, focusing on the insights of implmenting AI in the pathology department.</p>
+She will lead a session focusing on the insights of implementing AI in the pathology department.</p>
   </div>
 </div>